Suzan-Dev/Vlog/README.md

-# vlog - A Blogging Application
+# Vlog - A Blogging Application

 I made this blog app as my interview task for [Ekbana](https://ekbana.com/). so, I only done limited features that I was asked to do.